EPPIC … is the Enterprise Process Performance Improvement Consultancy

-EPPIC Inc – is Guy W. Wallace and his trusted Associates.
+EPPIC – is Guy W. Wallace and his trusted Associates.

-Guy W. Wallace is a Performance Analyst and Instructional Architect – has has been designing and developing Learning and Performance Support content for critical target audiences since 1979.
+Guy W. Wallace is a Performance Analyst and Instructional Architect – and has been designing and developing Learning and Performance Support content for the Enterprise Learning context and business critical target audiences since 1979.

-Guy and his associates conduct Ideal Performance and Gap Analysis efforts using structured, collaborative methods with our clients’ handpicked Master Performers.
-We then use a subset of those same Master Performers to use the Analysis data in the Design of Learning Paths, which we prefer to call Training & Development or Performance Competence Development Paths.
-We then use members of those teams to then Develop Content per the designs they helped create.
+Guy and his associates quickly conduct Ideal Performance and Gap Analysis efforts using structured, collaborative methods with our clients’ handpicked Master Performers.
+We then use a subset of those same Master Performers to use the Analysis data in the Design of Learning Paths … again quickly.
+Regarding Paths … which we prefer to call Training & Development or Performance Competence Development Paths … the secret to being quick is in using a proven process and leverage that with the knowledge and insight of a group of carefully chosen Master Performers.
+We then use members of those Master Performer teams to Design … then Develop Instructional and Informational Content – per the designs they helped create.
+Partnership – Collaboration – Proven.

 Guy’s Instructional Systems Design methods are labeled: PACT.